RateCity.com.au

 Calculating your next car purchase budget

-Working out how much you should budget for when purchasing a car often depends largely on your personal expectations.
-This could be whether you want a new or used car, how much you want to pay and how much you can afford, based on your financial situation.
+Working out how much you should budget when purchasing a car often depends largely on your personal expectations.
+This could vary depending on whether you want a new or used car, how much you want to pay, and how much you can afford in your financial situation.
+It really comes down to what works for you and your needs, so everyone’s best choice will be different.
+It’s generally advisable to shortlist cars you can comfortably afford based on your salary or income - we all love a little fantasy, but it’s sensible not to dream too big.

-One way to calculate how much money you can spend on a car is to budget a percentage of your income (say 10 to 20%) for the purchase.
-You could be financially savvy and also include additional upfront costs, such as registration and insurance into your calculations.
+One way to calculate how much money you can spend on a car is to budget a percentage of your income (say 10% to 20%) for the purchase.
+A benchmark used by some experts is to look at cars priced between 10% and 15% of your household income.
+If you have your heart set on your dream car, you could consider going as high as 30%, depending on what you’re looking for.
+You could also include additional upfront costs, such as registration and insurance, in your calculations.
 This way, you’re not stretching your finances too far.

 Should you buy a used car or a new car?